BerWang/web/resources/01_prof_dev/ESP8266_arduino.md

 You may need to install the [NodeMCU Drivers](https://github.com/nodemcu/nodemcu-devkit/tree/master/Drivers) for your chosen platform.

+Here are the [Official FTDI Drivers](http://www.ftdichip.com/Drivers/VCP.htm) for the different operating systems.

 Arduino > Preferences

 Paste the following into the **Additional Boards Manager** box.